rahatm0108/github-tutorial/README.md

 ---
 ## Repository Setup
+These are the steps required to set up a repository:
 1. `mkdir filename`: Create a folder or repository through the command line
 2. `cd filename`: Change into that folder
 3. `git init`: Then, initialize git in the new repository